 1pm: No lectures this afternoon so it’s time to get some study done in the library.
 The staff here are so helpful if ever I need anything – even if I just can’t find the right book.

-2.45pm: Before I leave to collect my daughter, I just need to stop off at John Smith's to get some books with my Books Plus card.
-They do many other things too!
+2.45pm: Before I leave to collect my daughter, I just need to stop off to get some books.

 7pm: I'm looking to do my undergraduate major project next year on SEN so I'm starting to do some research.
 I picked up these books today:

 Garner, P., 2009.
 Special educational needs: The key concepts.
 Routledge.

 Peer, L. and Reid, G. eds., 2016.
 Special Educational Needs: a guide for inclusive practice.
 Sage.

 Seach, D., Lloyd, M. and Preston, M., 2002.
 Supporting children with autism in mainstream schools.
 A&C Black.